-All sources that investigated linear shrinkage of rammed earth samples showed a reduction with increasing fibre content as might be expected.
-Equally all sources noted that failures occurred in a more ductile manner (e.g. Houben and Guillard, 1994; Schroeder et al., 2005; Bargh, 2010].
+All sources that investigated linear shrinkage of rammed earth samples showed a reduction with increasing fibre content, as might be expected.
+Equally, all sources noted that failures occurred in a more ductile manner (e.g. Bargh, 2010; Houben and Guillaud, 1994; Schroeder et al., 2005).
 It is hypothesised in many of these references that the material property changes are due to additional tensile stresses being mobilised within included fibres.
 This would help to distribute forces throughout the entire sample, preventing shrinkage, limiting crack propagation and also leading to more ductile failures.
-If tensile forces within the fibres are indeed responsible for this behaviour as seems reasonable then fibre pull-out is one of the key factors in the strength of fibre stabilised rammed earth.
+If tensile forces within the fibres are indeed responsible for this behaviour, as seems reasonable, then fibre pull-out is one of the key factors affecting the properties of fibre-stabilised rammed earth.

 The use of sisal and coconut fibres in composite soil blocks, sourced locally in Brazil, is investigated in Ghavami et al. (1999).
-The experiments used 4% of sisal or coconut fibres of 50mm lengths and the results showed an increase in ductility and a minor increase in compressive strength for both types of fibres.
+The experiments used 4% of sisal or coconut fibres 50 mm length and the results showed an increase in ductility and a minor increase in compressive strength for both types of fibres.
 Using sisal fibres, the water absorption was shown to be greater than that with coconut fibres.
 However, both fibres prevented the creation of shrinkage cracks.
-Bitumen was added, although it did not improve bonding but increased ductility.
-Ten years after this study Attom et al. (2009) investigated the use of two fibres: one natural and the other synthetic (palmyra and nylon respectively).
+Bitumen was added, although it did not improve bonding, but increased ductility.
+Ten years after this study, Attom et al. (2009) investigated the use of two fibres: one natural and the other synthetic (palmyra and nylon, respectively).
 The study researched the changes in mechanical behaviour using randomly oriented fibres in three different types of clay soil, sourced in Jordan.
-Tests were carried out at five different percentages between 1-5% by mass of solid soil particles.
-The results showed that the use of the natural fibre led to a greater improvement in the relative unconfined compressive strengths, than the synthetic fibre.
-This suggests that natural fibres may be better to use in soil-based construction materials than synthetic fibres, however durability with the latter is clearly a concern.
+Tests were carried out at five different percentages, between 1 and 5%, by mass of solid soil particles.
+The results showed that the use of the natural fibre led to a greater improvement in the relative UCS than the synthetic fibre.
+This suggests that natural fibres may be better to use in soil-based construction materials than synthetic fibres; however, durability with the latter is clearly a concern.
+When using stabilisers, there is an additional concern as to the accelerated deterioration of fibres due to chemical effects.
+Studies involving cycles of wetting and drying of fibres in the presence of strong alkalis, as might occur during curing of mortars, show major drops in strength both of the fibres and then of the fibre-reinforced mortar (e.g. Ramakrishna and Sundararajan, 2005).
+However, this may be a minor concern with earthen construction materials where (a) the alkalinity during curing will be lower due to lower percentage additions of cement or lime and (b) there will be monotonic drying of the majority of the material, rather than cycles of wetting and drying.

-More recently Hejazi et al. (2012) conducted a review of rammed earth research where fibres had been used, from a variety of different papers.
-The history, benefits, applications and possible problems of using different fibres are included in this study and the fibres looked at are both natural and synthetic.
-This paper concludes that the increase of strength and stiffness, is due to a variety of factors; fibre characteristics, sand characteristics and test conditions.
+More recently, Hejazi et al. (2012) conducted a review of rammed earth research where fibres had been used.
+The history, benefits, applications and possible problems of using different fibres are included in this study, and the fibres looked at are both natural and synthetic.
+This paper concludes that the increase of strength and stiffness is due to a variety of factors: fibre characteristics, soil characteristics and test conditions.

-2.2 Pull-out of fibres from soil materials
+2.2 Pull out of fibres from soil materials

-While there appears to be no published research into the modelling of fibre bonding or fibre pull-out in rammed earth in particular, there has been a large amount of geotechnical research done in the field of soil stabilisation using either randomly distributed fibres or continuous planar reinforcement such as geotextiles and geogrids and the similarities prompt the question, could any of these findings be transferred to rammed earth?
+While there appears to be no published research into the modelling of fibre bonding or fibre pull-out in rammed earth in particular, there has been a large amount of geotechnical research conducted in the field of soil stabilisation using either randomly distributed fibres or continuous planar reinforcement such as geotextiles and geogrids.
+The similarities between the two construction materials prompt the question, could any of these findings be transferred to rammed earth?